Like A Prayer: Chengdu, Hong Kong & Macau...

 Like a prayer I have been on a crusade since I moved to China, seeking a series of houses of worship to appreciate and take solace from.
 Since visiting Hong Kong and Macau I was afforded the chance to be schooled, understanding how one temple shaped a former European governed territory.
 I'm not religious but Guangzhou had me recognising the higher temple spirits!
+Preach!

 Temples and tea gardens are a match made in heaven, stopping by China's Sichuan capital served something beautiful.
 Chengdu had that mellow vibe, during National Day holiday 2015 I paid Chengdu a visit to see what the city of panda's had to serve, getting my life I found the perfect green tea infusion within the boundaries of Wenshu Monastery.
 After checking out Tianfu Square I was looking for something else to see because I had not planned much for my Chengdu trip apart from seeing the pandas.
 Set aside from a lovely historic neighbourhood with many touristy things to see I was transported to a quieter side once I stepped into the temple grounds.
 Yes, Wenshu Monastery dates back as far as the Tang and Song Dynasties, the Thousand Buddha Pagoda proved to be a hot-spot because I had to keep my cool to get a less crazy photo!
-Tea houses and temples make the perfect blend, pour me another Chengdu!
+Tea houses and temples make the perfect blend, pour me another, Chengdu!

 Going back to the third sector of my Spring Festival 2016 holiday I was served a temple experience that was truly unforgettable.
-The buzzing atmosphere of Guangzhou's city streets was infectious, I reveled within that Chinese New Year's Day moment.
+The buzzing atmosphere of Guangzhou's city streets was infectious, I revelled within that Chinese New Year's Day moment.
 Fresh from my Colonial mooch around Shamian Island and some lunch I was seeking the Hualin Temple to send some good vibes to a higher source, I may have mentioned before that I don't endorse a religion but I will always believe the universe guides my path.
 Standing amongst the crazy during that special time I sensed everyone was on a high, getting some incense sticks and throwing some money in the right places I was ready for a blessed new year in China!
 Guangzhou's Hualin Temple may have been a sea of faces but the energy translated into an exciting occasion that didn't stress me out.
 After my Guangzhou New Year's experience I cannot wait until Spring Festival 2017 for more blessed vibes!
 Yass, I already know this H!

 Giving Macau it's name the A-Ma Temple stands as one of the oldest Taoist temples in Macau.
 Built in 1488 this Taoist house of worship was dedicated to Matsu, the goddess of seafarers and fishermen.
 Giving a little history lesson, when I read the UNESCO World Heritage Site sign it told me that when the Portuguese sailors docked at this new territory, they asked the local people what the land was called.
 The local people told the European seamen it was called 'A-Ma-Gau', that name later derived the name for a land that served as a Overseas Portuguese Colony until 1999.
 Going to all of these different places of religious significance I know I have been blessed by their heavenly presence.
 China gave me everything I expected from a Buddhist and Taoist point of view, but Hong Kong flashed parts of its 18th century British foundations.
 Macau's got a history that fascinated me endlessly, schooling me about a temple that built 528 years ago!
-I'm not religious, but I felt so moved M!
+I'm not religious, but I can't deny I felt moved by it all M!

 Like A Prayer!